sciZer0/7/v/README.md

 Some ideas/solutions — the absence of which is not preventing from understanding the concept as a whole — are hidden for privacy reasons, and will only be revealed to Contributors of the Vote DAO starting the Vote blockchain.

-The Vote DAO is being formed right now.
-So if you are a programming engineer, you may become a Contributor of the Vote DAO.

 In the paper, a simple language is intentionally used, along with a magazine style — in order for the whole concept to be convenient for understanding to more amount of people.

 <p>&nbsp</p>